-- the teacher has the highest possible xpectations for your CYP and for all CYP in their class. - all teaching is based on building on what your CYP already knows, can do and can understand - different ways of teaching are in place so that your CYP is fully involved in their learning This may involve things like using more practical - specific strategies (which may have been suggested by the SENDCo or outside agencies) are in place to support your CYP to learn.
-This may be outlined through a Pupil - your CYP's teacher will continually check your CYP's progress and differentiated activities will be in place to address gaps in learning in order to help your CYP make the best possible progress.
+- the teacher has the highest possible xpectations for your CYF and for all CYP in their class. - all teaching is based on building on what your CYP already knows, can do and can understand - different ways of teaching are in place so that your CYP is fully involved in their learning.
+Adaption in the class room is key to ensuring teaching is adapted to meet needs - specific strategies (which may have been suggested by the SENDCo or outside agencies) are in place to support your CYP to learn This may be outlined through a PCP or PMP. - your CYP's teacher will continually check your CYP's progress and differentiated activities will be in place to address gaps in learning in order to help your CYP make the best possible progress.
 This may be completed via a Pupil Monitoring Passport which is reviewed termly.